-According to Georgia Board Rule 160-4-2.38 and through an annually approved state waiver, as well as the new system charter status of Atlanta Public Schools, the approved middle school class size limit is 26.
+According to Georgia Board Rule 160-4-2.38, an annually approved state waiver, and the charter system status of Atlanta Public Schools, the approved middle school class size limit is 26.

-How is the gifted curriculum different?
+How is a gifted curriculum different?

-Atlanta Public Schools use the Georgia Standards of Excellence (GSE) in English Language Arts, Mathematics, Science, and Social Studies to inform all instructional curriculum and practices.
-Instruction in advanced content gifted classes and collaborative settings will differentiate the curriculum for students according to the Gifted Performance Standards.
+Atlanta Public Schools use the Georgia Standards of Excellence (GSE) in English Language Arts, Mathematics, Science, and Social Studies to inform all instructional curricula and practices.
+Instruction in advanced content gifted classes and collaborative settings will differentiate the curriculum through enrichment of the GSE for students according to the Gifted Standards.

-The difference is not in what is taught but how it is taught.
-Students will have opportunities to critically and creatively demonstrate their proficiency of the GSE in an academically enriched environment.
-They will practice advanced research skills, which will ultimately prepare them for advanced learning at the high school, college, and career levels.
+The difference is not in what is taught but in how it is taught.
+As a result, students will have opportunities to critically and creatively demonstrate their proficiency in the GSE in an academically enriched environment.
+They will practice advanced research skills, ultimately preparing them for advanced learning at the high school, college, and career levels.